Blotch3D/Blotch3D/README.md

 angle value you are regularly incrementing, or you can multiply the existing matrix by a persistent rotation matrix you created initially.
-The former method is more precise, but the latter is less CPU intensive because creating a rotation matrix from a floating-point angle value requires that transcendental functions be called, but multiplying matrices does not.
+The former method is more precise, but the latter is less CPU intensive because creating a rotation matrix requires that transcendental functions be called, but multiplying existing matrices does not.
 A good compromise is to use a combination of both, if possible.
 Specifically, multiply by a rotation matrix most of the time, but on occasion recreate the sprite's matrix directly from the scalar angle value.

 Rights
 ======